-Course Code: ENGL 0101 Prerequisites: None Credits: Not applicable.
-Not a credit earning course.
+Course Code: ENGL 0101 Prerequisites: None Credits: 3

 English Composition 2 (Proctored Course)

 This course is designed to foster skills in critical reading and thinking, and in the production and evaluation of purposeful academic writing.
 Students are introduced to literary genres, rhetorical patterns in writing, and the use and citation of research sources.
 They gain practice in clear, effective writing, with an emphasis on the academic research paper and its components.
 By the end of the course students will produce a paper of collegiate quality.